iTwin/itwinjs-core/docs/learning/display/EdgeDisplay.md

 ## Edge appearance

-A @[DisplayStyle]($backend) can customize the appearance of the edges by overriding their color, width, and/or style using @[HiddenLine.Settings]($common).
+A [DisplayStyle]($backend) can customize the appearance of the edges by overriding their color, width, and/or style using [HiddenLine.Settings]($common).
 Optionally, edges obscured by surfaces can also be displayed.

 The "Comic Book", "Schematic", "Illustration", and "Architectural: Monochrome" display styles in [this sample](https://www.itwinjs.org/sample-showcase/?group=Viewer+Features&sample=display-styles-sample&imodel=Villa) demonstrate edge display in shaded views.